mesosphere/dcos-docs-site/pages/mesosphere/dcos/1.12/release-notes/1.12.5/index.md

 # Issues fixed in DC/OS 1.12.5
 The issues that have been fixed in DC/OS 1.12.5 are grouped by feature, functional area, or component.
 Most change descriptions include one or more issue tracking identifiers for reference.

+- The DC/OS diagnostics bundle now inlcudes Mesos state logs content, located at /var/log/mesos-state.tar.gz.
+(DCOS-56403)
+- Added 3 new environment files to Mesos systemd.
+(DCOS-49092)

+_______________________

-Updated Signal service to release 1.6.0
+- Updated Signal service to release 1.6.0

-Signal now sends telemetry data every 5 minutes instead of every hour.
+- Signal now sends telemetry data every 5 minutes instead of every hour.
 This is to align the frequency with DC/OS Enterprise.

-Mesos overlay networking: support dropping agents from the state.
+- Mesos overlay networking: support dropping agents from the state.
 (DCOS_OSS-5536)

-Updated DC/OS UI to 1.12+v2.26.18.
+- Updated DC/OS UI to 1.12+v2.26.18.

-Added user controlled environment file for Mesos processes (DCOS-49092)

-[Metronome] Querying run detail with embed=history, successfulFinishedRuns and failedFinishedRuns contains new field tasks which is an array of taskIds of that finished run.
+- [Metronome] Querying run detail with embed=history, successfulFinishedRuns and failedFinishedRuns contains new field tasks which is an array of taskIds of that finished run.
 This will allow people to query task ids even for finished job runs.

-[Metronome] Fixes metronome where it did not use the revive operation.
+- [Metronome] Fixes metronome where it did not use the revive operation.

-[Metronome] Updates to fix daylight saving issues.
+- [Metronome] Updates to fix daylight saving issues.
-[Metronome] post-install configuration can be added to /var/lib/dcos/metronome/environment (DCOS_OSS-5509)
+- [Metronome] post-install configuration can be added to /var/lib/dcos/metronome/environment (DCOS_OSS-5509)

-Changed dcos-zk backup and dcos-zk restore to exit early if ZooKeeper is running.
+- Changed dcos-zk backup and dcos-zk restore to exit early if ZooKeeper is running.
 (DCOS_OSS-5353)

-Fix preflight docker version check failing for docker 1.19.
+- Fix preflight docker version check failing for docker 1.19.
 (DCOS-56831)

-The content of /var/log/mesos-state.tar.gz is now included in the diagnostics bundle.
-(DCOS-56403)

 Prune VIPs with no backends in order to avoid unbounded growth of state and messages exchanged among dcos-net processes.
 (DCOS_OSS-5356)